You might have used reminders in Outlook before, but these tips may make you reconsider the way you use the feature.

 You might be wondering about the Today flag.
 This flag indicates that the task’s start date is today.
 However, that’s not a literal reference to a specific date; rather, it’s a reminder that today you need to attend to this task.

 You can quickly change this by clicking the flag header, which will display the contextual Follow Up group on the ribbon.
-The flag isn’t a reminder — it’s an effective way to organize your tasks.
+The flag isn’t a reminder — it’s an effective way to organise your tasks.

 You can also set a reminder by clicking the Follow Up dropdown in the Tags group and choosing Add Reminder (Figure C).